ntustison/Histograms/Text/intro.md

-not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
+not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types consistent with that of human experts.
 In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, many current techniques have increased the number of voxel classes (i.e., clusters) beyond the binary categories of